 Finance, of course, also oversees payroll.
 See our Payroll Page for information for employees abut payroll issues and explanation of paycheck.

 Union Public Schools is excited to offer online payments for non-child nutrition activities: InTouch Receipting - online payment service – provides a quick and easy way to pay for your student’s Extended Day Program (EDP) fees, retiree health insurance, facility rental invoices and substitute teacher workshops using a credit/debit card.

-For the 30th year in a row, the Finance Division for Union Public Schools received the Certificate of Achievement for Excellence in Financial Reporting by the Government Finance Officers Association (GFOA) of the United States and Canada for its comprehensive annual financial report for 2020-2021.
+For the 31st year in a row, the Finance Division for Union Public Schools received the Certificate of Achievement for Excellence in Financial Reporting by the Government Finance Officers Association (GFOA) of the United States and Canada for its annul comprehensive financial report.

 Approximately 80 percent of Union voters approved the district’s first 5- year series bond issue of $128.6 million in 2018.
 This action helped allow completion of Ellen Ochoa Elementary, implementation of the 1-to-1 initiative, fine arts, renovation of Tuttle Stadium, and safety improvements.